NOC-OI/2026-01-13-NOC_Southampton/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "National Oceanography Centre"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "National Oceanography Centre - Southampton"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Library Red Room and Conference Room, NOCS, European Way, Southampton, SO14 3ZH"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "gb"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "50.8930098"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1.3974532"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "November 19, 2025"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "January 13 - 15, 2026"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:30 am - 5 pm UTC"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2025-11-19     # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2026-01-13     # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2025-11-19        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2026-01-15        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Colin Sauze", "Tobias Ferreira"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Esther Turner", "TBC"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["colin.sauze@noc.ac.uk","esther.turner@noc.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
-eventbrite: 1858430047299          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: 1858524820769          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
-what3words:           # optional: what3words (https://what3words.com) address of the workshop venue, without leading slashes e.g. "globe.lessening.computers"
+what3words: "super.neon.light"          # optional: what3words (https://what3words.com) address of the workshop venue, without leading slashes e.g. "globe.lessening.computers"
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}